Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers

-In the case of galaxy clusters, DF plays a key role in driving the accretion of substructure.
-Hierarchical collapse, within the standard $\Lambda$CDM cosmological model, predicts the presence of large numbers of low mass sub-haloes within higher mass hosts.
-The number density of satellites found in simulations follows a power law, with a slope of approximately -2, predicting a steep increase in the number density of satellites going to lower masses \citep{ja:springel2008}.
-These structures will experience both collisionless and gaseous DF, as they move within extended dark matter (DM) and circum-galactic medium (CGM) structure of the host.
-DF provides a mechanism by which they can shed angular momentum and energy, allowing them to merge with the central structure \citep{ja:boylankolchin2008, ja:khochfar2008}.
+As an example, in the case of galaxy clusters, DF plays a key role in driving the accretion of substructure.
+Hierarchical collapse, within the standard $\Lambda$CDM cosmological model, predicts the presence of large numbers of low mass subhaloes within higher mass hosts.
+The number density of satellites found in simulations follows a power law, with a slope of approximately $-2$, predicting a steep increase in the number density of satellites going to lower masses \citep{ja:springel2008}.
+These structures will experience both \textit{collisionless} and \textit{collisional}, or gaseous, DF.
+These emerge as the substructure moves within the extended DM and CGM of the host.
+DF provides a mechanism by which the substructure sheds angular momentum and energy, allowing it to merge with the central galaxy \citep{ja:boylankolchin2008, ja:khochfar2008}.
 In this way, DF drives the build-up of structure in a cold dark matter (CDM) cosmology.
 These mergers are a key driver of the evolution of galaxies, providing fuel for star formation and disrupting galactic structures \citep{ja:barnes1996, ja:beckman2008, ja:robaina2010, ja:khochfar2011, ja:somerville2015}.
-Gaseous DF is particularly pronounced at high redshifts, where halo gas mass fractions are highest \citep{ja:daddi2010, ja:tacconi2010}.
-The exact number, and spatial distribution, of DM sub-structures varies with different cosmological models.
-Large scale cosmological simulations are a key tool in testing these models, and the comparison of simulated and observed DM substructure is currently a key challenge for $\Lambda$CDM \citep{ja:weisz2019}.
+Gaseous DF is particularly pronounced at high redshifts, where halo gas-mass fractions are highest \citep{ja:daddi2010, ja:tacconi2010}.